ecmendenhall/malcontent/README.md

 Malcontent is a simple middleware handler for adding the CSP header to Ring applications.
 Simply specify a security policy as a Clojure map and malcontent will include it in responses to supported browsers.

 ## Usage
-Malcontent looks for a policy file at `config/security_policy.clj`.
+Malcontent looks for a policy file at `config/security_policy.clj` by default (but you can pass in your own path if you'd prefer).
 Here are the examples from the [HTML5 Rocks introduction to CSP](http://www.html5rocks.com/en/tutorials/security/content-security-policy/#real-world-usage) as malcontent maps:

 __Social media widgets:__